-Registered channels get C, our channel services bot, which provides useful and powerful features to aide channel owners in maintaining and protecting their channel.
+Registered channels get C, our channel services bot, which provides practical and powerful features to aid channel owners in maintaining and protecting their channel.

-While just about any channel may be registered, we specifically prohibit registering the following types of channels:
+While just about any channel may be registered, we expressly prohibit registering the following types of channels:

 - Channels that violate our Community Guidelines;